This easy flour tortilla recipe is perfect for tacos, quesadillas or wraps.

 Vegetables and herbs can be added in to this easy flour tortilla recipe for fun colours and flavour variations.

 Soft flour tortillas are so versatile.

-They're a great sandwich substitute in a lunchbox, delicious when turned into quesadillas, a quick pizza base… So many ways to use them!
+They're a great sandwich substitute in a lunchbox, delicious when turned into quesadillas or use it as quick pizza base.

-The main recipe is so simple; flour, just boiled water, salt, oil and baking powder.
+The tortilla ingredients are simple - flour, hot water, salt, oil and baking powder.

 This batch of dough makes 6 medium or 8 small tortilla wraps

-A little like the first pancake (you know, the first one that's always a little bit of a mess because the pan isn't hot enough, or too hot), the first tortilla may not be your best.
+A little like the first pancake (you know, the first one that's always a mess because the pan isn't hot enough, or too hot), the first tortilla may not be your best.

 Use the first tortilla as a guide to what temperature your pan is.
 It needs to be hot but if it starts burning the dough straight away then it's too hot.
-I use a cast iron pan which holds heat really well.
-I pre-heat the pan on medium high-heat first, then turn it down to medium-low heat and keep it there for the duration of cooking.
-The pan is not greased.
+Pre-heat an uncreased cast-tin pan on medium high-heat first, then turn it down to medium-low heat and keep it there for the duration of cooking.

-Two minutes on one side, then flip and 1.5 minutes on the other side is perfect for my tortillas.
+Cook each tortilla for two minutes on one side, then flip it and cook for another 1 ½- 2 minutes on the other side.